-- Create compressed, read-only, and read-write .dmg images, as well as .img and .smi (self-mounting) images that work on Mac OS 9. - Segment images, encrypt them, and encode them with BinHex, BZip2, GZip, or MacBinary. - Include rich text license agreements, in multiple languages. - Make images that auto-open when you mount them.
-Or make Internet-enabled1 images that expand into a folder when you double-click them. - Convert images between different formats. - Hold down Option when creating an image to specify options for that image without changing the preferences. - All options are available from AppleScript and the command-line dropding tool. - Authenticate as an administrator to copy protected files. - Create more than one image at a time to take advantage of dual processors, or just so you don't have to babysit the program when creating multiple images. - Fix downloaded disk images so that they open in Disk Copy. - Reliability.
-Like all good Mac applications, DropDMG has no trouble handling files with spaces, quotation marks, dollar signs, or other "special" characters.
+- Create and convert images and archives (Zip or StuffIt) simply by dragging and dropping or by using a keyboard shortcut. - Create .dmg images in many formats, as well as .img and .smi (self-mounting) images that work on Mac OS 9 and .cdr master images that work on Windows. - Segment images, encrypt them, and encode them with BinHex, BZip2, GZip, or MacBinary. - Convert Unix .tar, .tgz, .tar.gz, and .tar.bz2 archives to more Mac-friendly formats such as .dmg, .zip, and .sitx. - Include rich text license agreements, in multiple languages. - Easily add a custom icon for the mounted image.

+- Make images that auto-open when you mount them.
+Or make Internet-enabled images that automatically expand when you download them. - Hold down Option when creating an image to specify temporary options for that image without changing the preferences. - Save named configurations; by switching between different configurations, you can instantly recall different combinations of options. - All options are available from AppleScript and the command-line dropding tool. - Authenticate as an administrator to copy protected files. - Create more than one image at a time to take advantage of dual processors, or just so you don't have to babysit the program when creating multiple images. - Fix downloaded disk images so that they open and mount properly.